aware-diag-sapienza/d3-radviz/README.md

 ## Content

-The plug-in implemented creates Radviz visualization a rectangle per dataset in [`example/data.csv`](example/data.csv) and the given width and height.
+The plug-in implemented creates Radviz visualization.

 - [`src/arrangement.js`](src/arrangement.js) – There are the functions that perform the DA
 - [`src/data.js`](src/data.js) – There are the functions that perform the operation on the data (es. loading of the dataset)